-Tambal miring design combines multiple well-known motifs organized in diagonal or horizontal rows within triangles, circles, and onion-shaped lozenges.
-This pattern is thought to reflect the Buddha's humility, as he wore patchwork robes.
+Tambal miring design combines well-known motifs organized in diagonal or horizontal rows within triangles, circles, and onion-shaped lozenges.
+This pattern reflects the Buddha's humility, as he wore patchwork robes.

 Hindus and Buddhists consider Banji to be an auspicious sign.
 Ceplok is based on squares, rhomboids, circles, and other geometric shapes.
 This category includes highly stylized floral motifs that are supposed to be inspired by the Indian double ikat from Gujarat.

-Nitik patterns are made out of little dots and lines that resemble the weaving structures of textiles and matting.
+Nitik patterns are made of little dots and lines resembling the weaving structures of textiles and matting.

 These designs look spontaneous at first glance.
-The design's motifs appear to be scattered throughout the material at random.
-However, with closer observation, one notices a certain recurrence here as well.
-The semen type ("semi," little buds, and juvenile leaves) is the largest and most well-known set of motifs in this category.
+The design's motifs are scattered throughout the material at random.
+However, with closer observation, one also notices a certain recurrence here.
+The semen type ("semi," little buds, and juvenile leaves) is this category's largest and most well-known set of motifs.

 Plant Motifs in Javanese Batik

 Plant themes can be vines or creepers (lung-lung) or trees with aerial and underground root systems, such as the banyan tree (under which the Buddha attained enlightenment).

 These may be accompanied by stylized banana leaves and blossoms (pisang bali) and lotuses (symbols of purity and perfection).
 Flowers such as the hibiscus are featured in modern semen designs.